BlazingBeskar/TwitchatKickSender/README.md

 **Credit is Appreciated but not required, Happy Streaming!**

+[Twitchat](https://twitchat.fr) is developed by Durss, if you would like to, please support them for their amazing work.

 ## Features

 - **Kick Chat Integration**: Reads chat messages from a specified Kick channel.